Lakes in India

 These lakes are either natural lakes (Saltwater or Freshwater lakes) or Man-made lakes.

-These lakes serve various useful purposes to their locality and often considered as a most important part of topographical creation.
+These lakes serve various useful purposes to their locality and are often considered as the most important part of topographical creation.

 Which are the main lakes in India?

 As discussed above there are around 70 lakes in India that are considered important lakes.
 Let us know few important facts about lakes in India.

 Wulur lake in Jammu and Kashmir is the largest freshwater lake in India, whereas Chilka lake in Orisa is considered as largest saltwater lake.
 It is a famous lake in India.

 Vembanad lake in Kerla is the longest lake in the country.

 Kolleru lake in Andhra Pradesh is the largest lake in India.

 Cholamu lake in Sikkim is at the highest altitude.